 and this story from the Village Voice here:

 THE GOOD NEWS: The cognizant part of Bob's brain is A-OK and fully recovered.
-He's thinking, talking, reading, watching movies, and engaging in regular activities again.
+He's thinking, talking, reading, exercising, and engaging in regular activities again.
 After months in the hospital, Bob has come a long way toward returning to his former physical self.
-He's gone from a wheelchair, to a walker, to a cane, to now being able to walk on his own and take public transportation.
-Bob has been receiving swallow therapy to relearn how to eat, drink, and swallow.
-On October 29th, he will have a feeding tube removed that was necessary for him to be fed through his stomach.
-It's a great day because it means he will be able to eat, drink, and swallow completely on his own.
-Bob has also recently begun to resume his online activity.
-This is an important part of the recovery therapy, as it helps exercise and strengthens the mind.
+He's gone from a wheelchair, to a walker, to a cane, to now being able to walk long distances around his neighborhood.
+His health appears good, and as he says, "I can't tell anymore whether my problems are related to my accident, or just getting older."
+Bob went through a long course of swallow therapy to relearn how to eat, drink, and swallow, including spending many months with a feeding tube.
+He's returned to normal activity on almost every level, and is meeting friends and associates, attending events, and spending time blogging and posting online.
+Bob has even begun working on some consulting jobs, and we're excited at his progress.

 THE CHALLENGES AHEAD: Bob's rehabilitation continues every day.
-He needs to keep improving his strength and balance, and get his energy and stamina back to where it used to be.
+He works to keep improving his strength and balance, and get his energy and stamina back to where it used to be.
 There are still more tests necessary to determine what caused Bob's accident, and to prevent it from happening again.
 There is some non-cognizant brain damage that requires continued therapy and exercising.
-But this will not hinder him from returning eventually to normal activity.
-Still, because of his recovery and rehab, Bob is still unable to return to work.
-Exacerbating the financial challenges, severance pay that was expected from Reader's Digest for most of 2013 was eliminated when Reader's Digest declared bankruptcy in February 2013.
+But this has not hindered him from returning to normal activity.
+Exacerbating his financial challenges: severance pay that was expected from Reader's Digest for most of 2013 was eliminated when Reader's Digest declared bankruptcy in February 2013.

 THE NEW GOAL: Bob's friends have already far surpassed the first goal of $50,000.
 That incredible outpouring has made a huge dent in the family's expenses, but the financial need is not over.
-We've set a new goal: to reach a total of $100,000 by January 30th, 2014.
-Why the 30th?
-It's Bob's Birthday, and we can't think of a better gift to him and his family than to reach this goal by then.
+We've set a new goal: to reach a total of $100,000 by October 31, 2014.
 As we've suggested before, here's one way to think about it: If 500 more of Bob's friends and colleagues contribute an average of $100—what some might spend on an evening out—we would immediately reach that goal.

-WHERE YOUR DONATION GOES: Your donations go directly to two things: Bob's ongoing and past medical bills and rehab, and also to help defray living expenses for Bob and his family while he is recovering and unable to work.
+WHERE YOUR DONATION GOES: Your donations go directly to two things: Bob's ongoing and past medical bills and rehab, and also to help defray living expenses for Bob and his family while he is recovering.
+We expect that (with luck) Bob will return to a relatively full workload sometime this year.
+These donations are a way to support Bob and his family until he can return to work full time, and to help with past and ongoing medical expenses.

 ABOUT DONATIONTO.COM: When we launched this fundraising effort, we looked into many services, aiming for one that is transparent, that would make every dollar contributed count, that would accept multiple forms of payment, and that would make funds available as close to instantly as possible.
 DonationTo.com allows every dollar contributed to go directly to Bob and his family, with all of the administrative fees paid for by a few of us so that there is no percentage deducted (other than the standard PayPal fees), as is the case on many fund-raising sites.

-A THANK-YOU GIFT FOR DONORS: Everyone who donates (including those who have donated already) will receive a downloadable "mixtape" specially crafted by Bob's friend DJ Norman B, whose "Life Elsewhere" weekly talk show on Tampa radio station WMNF is an eclectic mix of culture, music, and politics.
+A THANK-YOU GIFT FOR DONORS: Everyone who donates will receive a downloadable "mixtape" crafted by Bob's friend DJ Norman B, whose "Life Elsewhere" weekly talk show on Tampa radio station WMNF is an eclectic mix of culture, music, and politics.
 Norman has made a custom mix titled "Listen While You Work," especially with Bob in mind, so you know it will include a diverse range of great songs and artists.
 It's two hours of audio joy that is the perfect soundtrack for making magazines, or just relaxing at home.
 After you donate, you will receive an email with the link to download the mix.
-(Everyone who has already contributed will also receive an email with that link.)

 EVERY SINGLE DOLLAR COUNTS: The generous donations made though this page continue to be a lifeline for Bob and his family.
 If you're able to donate more than once, that's amazing—but we know everyone's circumstances are different, and that the amounts contributed are in no way reflective of people's love for Bob.
 One person's $50 contribution might represent a bigger sacrifice than someone else's $500.
 Some will donate less, some will donate more, but every single dollar counts.
 Bob has been so generous, given us all so much over the years, whether it's been jobs, introductions, advice, laughs, musical tips, links, or just his ready smile and his quiet, steady friendship.
 This is a time for us all to give whatever we can back to him.